vitutorial/VITutorial/README.md

 # <a name="news"> News

+* We have now tagged the version of the tutorial that we presented at ACL 2018 in Melbourne to simplify future reference.
+To get to that version, [click here](https://github.com/philschulz/VITutorial/tree/acl2018).
 * We have added a [module on discrete latent variables](modules/M3b_DGMs_DiscreteVariables/M3b_DGMs_DiscreteLatentVariables.pdf).
 This also led to a change in the module structure.
 The DGM part (M3) now consists of 2 interdependent modules.
 One presents continuous latent variable models and the other discrete latent variable models.